 Similarly, the vitamins you’ll find in cantaloupe work wonders on boosting your pet’s resistance to illness and disease, as well as keeping their coat fresh and glossy and their nose nice and damp.

-Cantaloupe blesses your dog with Vitamin A, Vitamin C and Vitamin B6 – the latter of which is superb for effective energy release, along with niacin.
+Cantaloupe blesses your dog with Vitamin A, Vitamin C, and Vitamin B6 – the latter of which is superb for effective energy release, along with niacin.

-We have already discussed the superb hydration potential of cantaloupe for dogs, but it bears repeating – and leads to the other benefit of the makeup of this fruit, which is its fibre content.
+We have already discussed the superb hydration potential of cantaloupe for dogs, but it bears repeating – and leads to the other benefit of the makeup of this fruit, which is its fiber content.